 Guided Access is now enabled.
 Only a triple-click and the Guided Access password will allow quitting the app.
 Keep note of this password so that you can perform routine maintenance on the device or update some iOS settings.

 5. Additional fine-tuning

 You may want to disable Facetime on the kiosk device so that it does not ring along the elderly person's other iOS devices when someone's calling.

 Set the kiosk device volume level to the maximum for the Dooinwell app chime sound to be heard.
 The chime sound is discreet and is designed for the device's max volume.
 It only occurs when a required action is about to expire.

 The Dooinwell app automatically switches to its kiosk-mode when it remains launched in the foreground for more than 5 minutes.
 If no action is currently required from the elderly user, you should see a dimmed screen with the clock after 5 minutes.

 We're investigating an issue occuring with the kiosk-mode on iOS/ iPadOS 15 when the kiosk device transitions to or from the Dark appearance mode.
 Until further notice, we advise that you disable any automatic appearance mode transition.
 This means that in Settings > Display & Brightness, in the Appearance section, you can select either Light or Dark, but you must have the "Automatic" switch turned off.

 < Back to the Help Center

-iPod touch, iPhone, iPad and Apple Watch are trademarks of Apple Inc., registered in the U.S. and other countries.
+iPod touch, iPhone, iPad, Apple Watch and HomePod are trademarks of Apple Inc., registered in the U.S. and other countries.